Glade Fern (Tennessee Ostrich)

 The slender stalks are up to 1' long, angular, and silky smooth to slightly chaffy.
 They are burgundy at the bottom and turn green at the top.
 The central leaf is light green and velvety, soft and flat, with grooves along the higher sides.

 The longest are single leaflets, which grow up to 4½" long in the middle of each leaf but are slightly smaller near the bottom and top.
-Glade fern has round leaflets and slender light green stalks.
+This Perennial has round leaflets and slender light green stalks.

 They are linear, lance-shaped, and smooth along their contours; sometimes, their contours are slightly notched with sharp, tiny, teeth-like ridges.
 The narrow leaflets have been shortened to large round bottoms and long, slim tips.
 The slender stalks of leaves are light green and short.
 It grows best in the climate zone.